-Programmer Analyst (Business) Co-op is a three-year program which trains the student to work effectively as a team member in a wide variety of business application development environments.
+Programmer Analyst (Business) Co-op is a three-year program that trains the student to work effectively as a team member in a wide variety of business application development environments.
 This is a co-operative education program that offers the student work term placements in May of the first academic year, in January of the second academic year and in September of the third academic year.
-Each work term placement affords the student 12 to 16 weeks of workplace experience, for a total of 36 to 48 weeks during the three-year program.

 The program’s main emphasis is on the design and development of a variety of business-oriented applications using the most recent versions of widely used computer programming languages and current programming techniques.
 Emphasis is on database design and programming, the traditional and object-oriented system development life cycles, and web application development.
 As well, learning strategies, ethics, industry and work place best practices, team building, communications and interpersonal skills are developed throughout the program via coursework and participation on project teams.